 The REIT mitigates the risk of credit loss with respect to tenants by evaluating their creditworthiness, obtaining security deposits, and geographically diversifying its portfolio.
 The REIT monitors outstanding receivables on a monthly basis to ensure a reasonable allowance is provided for all uncollectible amounts.
-With the exception of the tenants who participated in the CECRA and CERS programs, as discussed in note 3, the REIT reviewed all outstanding receivables and assessed the risk of uncollectibility to be low.
+With the exception of the tenants for which a bad debt provision was recorded (note 7) the REIT reviewed all outstanding receivables and assessed the risk of uncollectability to be low.